 - Store contacts properly.
 Make sure your contacts are exclusively stored in fresh contact lens solution.
 Never reuse old solution.

 - Wear contacts for the proper length of time.
 Avoid wearing your contacts for longer than the recommended time period.

 So, remove those lenses before going to bed and showering.
-If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Mississauga Vision Centre in Mississauga without delay.
+If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton without delay.